 Color Spaces

-This is an overview of the color spaces built into culori, listing their channels and expected ranges.
+This is an overview of the color spaces built into Culori, listing their channels and expected ranges.

 A note on terminology